FIDE titles: Open titles

 The titles of Grandmaster, International Master, FIDE Master and Candidate Master are available to all over-the-board chess players.
 The requirements for each title have varied over time, but generally require having demonstrated a prescribed level of achievement in tournaments at classical time controls under FIDE-approved conditions.

+These titles are sometimes erroneously described as "men's titles" to contrast them with the women's titles described below, but any chess player who meets the performance requirements is eligible for these titles, regardless of gender.

 Grandmaster (GM)

 The title Grandmaster is awarded to outstanding chess players by FIDE.
 Apart from World Champion, Grandmaster is the highest title a chess player can attain.
-In chess literature it is usually abbreviated to GM.
+In chess literature, it is usually abbreviated to GM.
 The abbreviation IGM for "International Grandmaster" is occasionally seen, usually in older literature.

 The usual way to obtain the title is to achieve three Grandmaster-level performances (called norms), along with a FIDE rating of 2500 or more.
-The precise definition of a GM norm is complex and has frequently been amended, but in general a grandmaster norm is defined as a performance rating of at least 2600 over 9 or more rounds.
+The precise definition of a GM norm is complex and has frequently been amended, but in general, a grandmaster norm is defined as a performance rating of at least 2600 over 9 or more rounds.
 In addition, the field must have an average rating of at least 2380, must include at least three grandmasters, and must include players from a mix of national federations.

-The title may also be awarded directly without going through the usual norm requirements in a few high-level tournaments, provided the player has a FIDE rating of over 2300.
+The title may also be awarded directly without going through the usual norm requirements in a few high-level tournaments, provided that the player has a FIDE rating of over 2300.
 These include: